 Common Agricultural Policy

-Though early on in the process, one of the defining features of this Common Agricultural Policy is that it will no longer be particularly ‘common’.
-In recognition of the huge variation in needs across the Member States, and greater speed needed to respond to challenges, it proposes that the European Union plan basic policy parameters (such as objectives of the CAP) and the Member States bear greater responsibility and accountability for how the objectives are met through locally tailored efforts.
+One of the defining features of this new Common Agricultural Policy is that it will no longer be particularly ‘common’.
+In recognition of the huge variation in needs across the Member States, and greater speed needed to respond to challenges, the European Union plans to put in place basic policy parameters (such as objectives of the CAP) and the Member States bear greater responsibility and accountability for how the objectives are met through locally tailored efforts.